-Music can often define a movie, especially slow movies where the events happen either inside the head of a protagonist, or in a place which does not change too often.
-Some movies have been immortalized by their soundtracks, just think of The Good The Bad and The Ugly.
+All music lovers know how music can easily affect your mood.
+For example, when you are at a party, you probably need some party music to dance to.
+Similar to how Bwin welcome offer can help new players bet on their favorite sports, music helps set the mood and bring on the right kind of energy and this is especially important for movies.
+Music can often define a movie, especially slow movies where the events happen either inside the head of a protagonist or in a place that does not change too often.
+Some movies have been immortalized by their soundtracks, just think of The Good The Bad, and The Ugly.

 But what about the other movies, can a genre attract a specific kind of music or does it develop on its own?